 This article has links to products and services we love, which we may make commission from.

-Whether you love shopping, dining, drinking, partying, or painting, there are always plenty of things to do in Boston at night throughout the year!
+Whether you love shopping, dining, drinking, partying, or painting the town red, there are always plenty of things to do in Boston at night throughout the year!

 Seeing Boston after sunset is a fascinating experience because the entire city lights up, and you can meet all kinds of people and do a lot of fun activities.
 Besides taking in the popular Boston skyline at night, here are some of the best tours and fun spots that will paint you a fresh perspective when it comes to visiting this New England city.